QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 #### Dynamic arrays

-Usual arrays have a fixed length.
+Normal arrays have a fixed length.
 You can use `malloc` to create a pointer to an array of `n` elements.

 ```c
 int n = 10;